 Ensure a safe and fenced off play area for children and always keep an eye on children near dams, troughs swimming pools, creeks and tanks.

-If you obtain your drinking water from bores, rivers, dams or rainwater tanks.
-You should take special care to make sure that this water is safe to drink.
-Contaminated water can cause serious illness, from nutrient build up, bacteria, agrichemicals and algal bloom such as blue green algae.
+If you obtain your drinking water from bores, rivers, dams or rainwater tanks, you should take special care to make sure that this water is safe to drink.
+Contaminated water can cause serious illness, from nutrient build up, bacteria, agrichemicals, bushfire ash and algal blooms such as blue green algae.
 Water from hoses can also be dangerous particularly if it has been sitting in the hose and becomes warm thus enabling bacteria build up.

 References used for this topic page